gefeiwang/STitch3D-tutorial/docs/source/tutorials/mouse_brain/3d_cortex/index.rst

-Interactive 3D visualization of STitch3D's detected layer organizations of the cerebral cortex
+3D visualization of STitch3D's detected layer organizations of the cerebral cortex
 =========================================================

 .. raw:: html